Milly Alcock Relates to Supergirl, Addresses Fan Backlash Ahead of DCU Release

 Milly Alcock is opening up about her life before fame, how much she relates to Supergirl, and the backlash she expects from comic book fans.

-In a new interview with Vanity Fair published alongside the new trailer release, Alcock said she was raised by a single mother in Petersham, a middle-class suburb in west Sydney, and said her family struggled financially while she was growing up.
+In a new interview with Vanity Fair published March 31, 2026, Alcock said she was raised by a single mother in Petersham, a middle-class suburb in west Sydney, and said her family struggled financially while she was growing up.

 She also said she struggled in school and found acting was the one place where she felt recognized.